Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 Are stocks best?
 What about real estate or mutual funds?

-Even with discretionary income to put toward savings, it’s easy to be skeptical about whether investing in the market is really worth the risk.
+Even with discretionary income to put toward savings, it’s easy to be skeptical about whether investing in the market is worth the risk.

 One way savers can benefit from accrued interest while minimizing risk and maintaining a relatively high degree of liquidity is through a clever investment practice known as certificate laddering.
-It involves using traditional certificates as a means to build wealth over time.
+It involves using traditional Certificates as a means to build wealth over time.

 It may be just the right fit if you’re looking for a way to grow your net worth while always keeping an extra cushion in reserve for financial emergencies.

-Before setting up a certificate ladder, it’s essential to have a basic understanding of how certificates work.
+Before setting up a Certificate ladder, it’s essential to have a basic understanding of how Certificates work.

-Keep in mind that certificates are a highly secure investment because they’re insured up to $250,000 by the National Credit Union Administration (credit unions) or Federal Deposit Insurance Corporation (banks).
+Keep in mind that Certificates are a highly secure investment because they’re insured up to $250,000 by the National Credit Union Administration (credit unions) or Federal Deposit Insurance Corporation (banks).

 Pretend you have $20,000 stashed away in a simple savings account.
 You divide that cash into five equal portions and open certificates in 12-month intervals.
 In other words, you open five $4,000 certificates set to mature in 12, 24, 36, 48 and 60 months, respectively.